litchipi/blog/posts/rust/containers_in_rust/part2.md

 return Err(Errcode::MyErrorType);
 ```

-> The `Result` in Rust are very usefull and powerfull and it's generally a good idea to use it
+> The `Result` in Rust are very useful and powerful and it's generally a good idea to use it
 > everywhere you want error handling as it's the standard Rust way to do.

 Okay, but now we need to do something different in our `main` depending on how the function ended